lambda-client/lambda/README.md

 If you prefer copying it manually, find a file in `build/libs` called `KAMI-<minecraftVersion>-<kamiVersion>-**release**.jar` which you can copy to the `mods\1.12.2` folder of a minecraft instance that has forge installed.

-Note: This assumes your minecraft folder is in the default location under your appdata folder.
+Note: This assumes your minecraft folder is in the default location under your %appdata% folder.

 ## Thank you
 [ZeroMemes](https://github.com/ZeroMemes) for [Alpine](https://github.com/ZeroMemes/Alpine)